mattlianje/loquax/README.md

 ...
 </p>
 <p align="center">
 Its a zero-dependency framework, with functional style Python 3.10+ features to revive the sounds of the past, one phoneme at a time.
 To see `loquax` in action without diving into code, visit <a href="https://mattlianje.pythonanywhere.com/> Loquax Latin Online </a>
 </p>

-To see `loquax` in action without diving into code, visit [Loquax Latin Online](https://mattlianje.pythonanywhere.com/).
-This web application uses `loquax` under the hood.

 <p align="center">
 <a href="https://mattlianje.pythonanywhere.com/">